hamed-ahangari/Assignments-in-my-bachelor-s-degree/2. Advanced Programming with C++/Doubly linked list with C++/README.md

 ## Step A
 1) Create a doubly linked list.
+2) Get a sequence of character from user input.
-2) Make nodes and fill them with user input.
+3) Make nodes and fill them with characters.

 ## Step B
 1) Insert digit "1" after each character "a" in the list.